 Resident headliner Kerry Pollock also credits their entertainment business model for much of the club’s success.

 “We don’t bring in a different comic every night,” he explains.
 “We’re doing it more like a Vegas show where I change the act a lot throughout a season—and even during the week—because I have a lot of material and I ad lib a lot.
 Then every fourth or fifth week, we’ll bring in a guest act, so we don’t have to pay two comics, lodge them, fly them in.
 With that formula, we can actually make enough profit that we’ll be here for a long time.
 If we have a slow week, I just don’t get paid as much.”

 “People like it because they don’t have to guess what the show will be like if they want to bring their teenagers with them,” he adds.
 “They know what to expect.
 It’s been working great for us.”

 Like the business model, the club’s menu is successful in its simplicity.
 It offers a selection of sandwiches served on locally-sourced bread, soft pretzels and other finger foods, plus desserts featuring Hilton Head Ice Cream.
 The full bar offers specialty cocktails, such as the Daufuskie Hurricane created with local rum.
-You may also find wine by the glass and an assortment of popular beers, including River Dog IPA and Palmetto Amber.
+You may also find wine by the glass and an assortment of popular beers.

 “I like love the audiences in Vegas, but we get a good crowd here,” says Kerry.
 “They’ll have a drink or two, but don’t get drunk—they come for the show.”